 Besides Nikki Beach, Magaluf offers numerous other beach clubs.
 Some are well suited for partying, others are better for dining or relaxing with a cocktail.
 In the stylish Zhero Boathouse Beach Club you can enjoy a Mediterranean dinner or just some drinks in a relaxed atmosphere, just beside the pool.
 The new, more exclusive Folies Beach Club Calvià offers modern Asian cuisine and has a VIP area and Balinese beds for extra pampering.

 A great night out on Mallorca is to attend one of the long running, world class dinner shows – Pirates Adventure Show or Son Amar.
 Here you will find out more about them. […] Dinner Shows on Mallorca

 Things To Do

 Magaluf caters very well for British tourists looking for typical sea, sand and sangria type holidays and there are endless fun things to do.
 As well as clubbing you can enjoy a wide range of water sports, live entertainment and theme parks.
-If you are young (or feel like you are) head for BCM, one of the most famous clubs in Europe.
 Families will enjoy the ever popular Pirates show and water parks.
-For a more upscale experience let the staff of Nikki beach pick you up from your yacht and have a bottle of champagne at the ready to spray on your friends.
 Sportier types can enjoy go-karting or book a training session at The Wave House for instruction on surfing.
 There is also the golf club Golf Poniente at nearby Cala Vinyes.

-Pirates has amazed over 3 million customers during the last 30 years with its unique blend of world class acrobatics, thrilling gymnastics and breathtaking dancing. […] Pirates Adventure Show
+Pirates has amazed over 3 million customers during the last 30 years with world class acrobatics, thrilling gymnastics and breathtaking dancing. […] Pirates Adventure Show